podzit/Jiddim/README.md

 ## Pré-requisite

-You need a web server (and sound on your computer).
+You need a web server.

 ## Installation